-The main challenge when shooting a snowy landscape is to make the snow really white.
+The main challenge when shooting a snowy landscape is to make the snow-white.

-However, if you set the exposure according to all the rules (to avoid overexposure and underexposure), the snow-covered forest in your images will most likely turn into a gray boring mass.
-Yes, you will get smooth transitions and mid tones even in the highlights of the image.
-But is it really that important when shooting a winter landscape?
+However, suppose you set the exposure according to all the rules (avoid overexposure and underexposure).
+In that case, the snow-covered forest in your images will most likely turn into a dull gray mass.
+Yes, you will get smooth transitions and mid-tones even in the highlights of the picture.
+But is it that important when shooting a winter landscape?

-In order to get really bright white snow, expose the exposure a little more than necessary “by the rules”.
+To get bright white snow, expose the exposure a little more than necessary “by the rules.”
 In other words, open the aperture more, or slow down the shutter speed, or raise the ISO.
-This will allow more light to pass through the lens for a brighter, fresher winter photo.
+It will allow more light to pass through the lens for a brighter, fresher winter photo.

-If you’re still shooting in automatic (auto, program, etc…) or semi-automatic (shutter or aperture priority), don’t be discouraged.
+Don’t be discouraged if you’re still shooting in automatic (auto, program, etc.) or semi-automatic (shutter or aperture priority).
 You, too, can outwit your technique.
-To do this, find the Exposure Compensation or Exposure Compensation item in your camera settings and set the value from +2/3 to +2.
+To do this, find the Exposure Compensation item in your camera settings and set the value from +2/3 to +2.
 The amount of exposure compensation will depend on the result you want to achieve.
 The higher the value you choose, the brighter and brighter the picture you will get.
 Exposure compensation allows you to make adjustments to settings automatically selected by your camera.

 If you want to keep both halftones in the winter sky and show the whiteness of the snow, you will have to use the HDR photography technique or create a pseudo-HDR effect.